kstenerud/concise-encoding/cbe-specification.md

 A sequential list of objects.
 Lists can contain any mix of any type, including other containers.

+A list is ordered by default unless otherwise understood between parties (for example via a schema), or the user has specified that order doesn't matter.
+Other characteristics (such as non-duplicate data in the case of sets) must be a-priori understood between parties.

 List elements are simply objects (type field + possible payload).
 The list is terminated by an "end of container" marker.

 Note: While this spec allows mixed types in lists, not all languages do.
 Use mixed types with caution.

 Example:

-    [77 01 6a 88 13 7b] = A list containing integers (1, 5000)
+    [78 01 6a 88 13 7a] = A list containing integers (1, 5000)

-### Unordered Map
+### Map

-An unordered map associates objects (keys) with other objects (values), in no particular order.
-Implementations must not rely on any incidental ordering.
+A map associates objects (keys) with other objects (values).
 Keys can be any mix of scalar or array types.
 A key must not be a container type, the `nil` type, or a NaN (not-a-number) value.
 Values can be any mix of any type, including other containers.

+A map is ordered by default unless otherwise understood between parties (for example via a schema), or the user has specified that order doesn't matter.

 All keys in a map must resolve to a unique value, even across data types.
 For example, the following keys would clash, and are therefore invalid: